5 ways to look after your employees wellbeing

 2. An employee assistance helpline

-Offer a service to tackle emotional and mental wellbeing, that works in a way that fits around your employees and their needs.
-Ensure that your staff have access to a 24/7 helpline to discuss both personal and professional problems.
+Offer a service to tackle employees' emotional and mental wellbeing, that works in a way that fits around their needs.
+Helplines can be a vital part of your employee assistance program, so ensure that your staff have access to a 24/7 helpline to discuss both personal and professional problems.

 3. Promote physical wellbeing